Algebraic solutions of linear differential equations: an arithmetic approach: Several natural differential equations have algebraic solutions

 An interesting feature is that $L_5$ admits a factorization $L_2 \cdot L_{1,a} \cdot L_{1,b} \cdot L_{1,c}$, where the three operators $L_{1,\star}$ have order 1, and $L_2$ has order~$2$.
 This type of factorization $2/1/\cdots/1$ actually holds in all the cases 1--19 in~\cite[Fig.~4]{Bostan21}.
 On the other hand, the algorithmic method (a variant of the \emph{creative telescoping} mentioned in~\cref{sec:perimeter}) that produces the differential equation $L_5$ does not guarantee that it is the least-order one satisfied by $Q(t)$.
 In~\cite{BoChHoKaPe17}, the above factorization was algorithmically computed and exploited (together with some other computer algebra algorithms) in order to produce the following expression for $Q(t)$ (and similar expressions for all cases 1--19 in~\cite[Fig.~4]{Bostan21}):

-Note that although the $_2F_1$ functions occurring in this expression are transcendental, it is in principle still possible that the linear combination produce an algebraic function in the end.
+From such an expression, it is not difficult to prove that $Q(t)$ is transcendental, using the fact that the ${}_2 F_1$ occurring in the complete elliptic integral of the first kind, ${}_2 F_1 ([1/2, 1/2], [1]; t)$, is transcendental.
 In~\cite[\S4.2]{BoChHoKaPe17} it was shown that $Q(t)$ is transcendental by exploiting the explicit factorization of~$L_5$, and by applying to $L_2$ a specific algorithm that decides algebraicity of solutions for operators of order 2, namely Kovacic's algorithm~\cite{Kovacic86}.
-The same approach uniformly works on the models 1--19 and allows to prove transcendence of the corresponding $Q(t)$ except in case~17 for the model $\fS = \{ \uparrow, \leftarrow, \searrow \}$ and in case~18 for the model $\fS = \{ \uparrow, \leftarrow, \searrow, \downarrow, \rightarrow, \nwarrow \}$ (in these two cases the algorithm proves algebraicity of all solutions of the corresponding $L_2$).
+The same approach uniformly works on the models 1--19 and allows to prove the transcendence of the corresponding $Q(t)$ except in case~17 for the model $\fS = \{ \uparrow, \leftarrow, \searrow \}$ and in case~18 for the model $\fS = \{ \uparrow, \leftarrow, \searrow, \downarrow, \rightarrow, \nwarrow \}$ (in these two cases the algorithm proves algebraicity of all solutions of the corresponding $L_2$).
 Very interestingly, the full generating function $Q(x,y,t)$ is proved to be transcendental in all cases 1--19, and cases 17 and 18 are the only ones with algebraic specialization $Q(1,1,t)$.

 An alternative proof of the transcendence of the length generating function $Q(t)$ for trident walks is based on the fact that $L_5$ is indeed the minimal-order differential equation for $Q(t)$; this implies that if $Q(t)$ were algebraic, then $L_5$ would only have algebraic solutions, a situation discarded by exhibiting logarithms in the local solutions of $L_5$ at $t=0$.
 This approach to the proof of transcendence of solutions of linear differential equations is used in~\cite{BoSaSi}; its heart is the ``minimization'' algorithm from~\cite{BoRiSa22}.